Chart Color Schemes

 The employment landscape in Coburg - West shows performance that lags behind national averages across key labour market indicators

-Workforce participation was similar to Greater Melbourne's 71.0%.
-A high 44.1% of residents worked from home, potentially influenced by Covid-19 lockdowns.
-Key employment industries were health care & social assistance, education & training, and professional & technical services.
-Education & training had a strong representation with an employment share 1.4 times the regional level.
+Workforce participation is similar to Greater Melbourne's 71.0%.
+According to Census responses, 44.1% of residents work from home, potentially influenced by Covid-19 lockdowns.
+Leading employment industries include health care & social assistance, education & training, and professional & technical services.
+Education & training shows particularly strong specialization with an employment share 1.4 times the regional level.

-Conversely, manufacturing showed lower representation at 5.1% compared to the regional average of 7.2%.
-Employment opportunities locally might be limited, as indicated by the difference between working population and resident population counts.
-Between September 2024 and September 2025, employment levels increased by 4.9%, while labour force grew by an equal percentage, keeping unemployment relatively stable at 6.1%.
-Greater Melbourne experienced lower employment growth of 3.0% during the same period.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest overall employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Coburg - West's employment mix indicates local employment should increase by 6.9% over five years and 14.0% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Conversely, manufacturing has lower representation at 5.1% compared to the regional average of 7.2%.
+Employment opportunities locally may be limited as indicated by the count of working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 4.9% while labour force grew by 4.9%, keeping unemployment relatively stable.
+In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a slight rise in unemployment to 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Coburg-West's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment